jackjallen/jackjallen.github.io/news/index.md

 ---

-**March 2020: 3rd place in a research photo competition** In early 2020, I entered a competition for researchers at the Royal Brompton & Harefield NHS Fondation Trust.
+**March 2020: 3rd place in a research photo competition**

+The competition was open to all researchers of the Royal Brompton & Harefield NHS Fondation Trust.
 The theme was *"what does research mean to you"*

 My entry was called *Arrhythmia Peaks*.
 I generated it using my own Matlab code to simulation the MRI signal (specifically *Mz*) in the presence of an irregular heart rhythm.
 Each shade of grey represents the longitudinal magnetisation of a particular tissue type, demonstrating how it changes during the scan (left to right).
 These changes in signal lead to poor image quality.